Peter Davies (scientist)

-Peter Davies (1948 - 2020) was a Welsh scientist and active researcher.
+Peter Davies (1948 - 2020) was a Welsh scientist and researcher who was best known for his work on Alzheimer’s disease.
 He was the head and director of the Litwin-Zucker Research Center for The Study of Alzheimer's disease and memory disorders, associated with the Feinstein Institute for Medical Research in Manhasset, New York, US.

 Education

 Davies received his BSc (Hons., 1st class) and PhD, both in biochemistry, from the University of Leeds in 1971 and 1974, respectively.
 He was a post-doctoral fellow in the Department of Pharmacology at the University of Edinburgh, Scotland, before joining the staff of the Medical Research Council Brain Metabolism Unit in Edinburgh in 1974, where he began his research on Alzheimer's disease.

 Academic appointments

-In 1977, Davies moved to Albert Einstein College of Medicine in the Bronx, New York City, where he was an assistant professor from 1977 to 1981, an associate professor from 1981 to 1986, and a professor from 1986 to date.
-He became the scientific director of the Litwin-Zucker Center for Research on Alzheimer's disease at the Feinstein Institute for Medical Research, North Shore-LIJ Health System, in 2006.
+In 1977, Davies moved to Albert Einstein College of Medicine in the Bronx, New York City, where he was an assistant professor from 1977 to 1981, an associate professor from 1981 to 1986, and a full professor starting in 1986.
+He became the scientific director of the Litwin-Zucker Center for Research on Alzheimer's disease at the Feinstein Institutes for Medical Research, North Shore-LIJ Health System, in 2006.